MailTape/MailTape-v1/_posts/2017-10-22-Le-Turc-Mecanique.md

 ## Chris Rubeo - Lover's Spit
 _Inès_: **"**Time for some sweetness to finish this episode.
 Part of [The Outs](http://www.theouts.com/)' soundtrack and a cover of the Broken Social Scene song, 'Lover's Spit' **"**

 <p id="outroduction">That's all folks!
-Thank you for listening and thanks to Charles from [Le Turc Mécanique](https://www.facebook.com/leturcmecanique/) for collaborating with us (have a look at the label's incredible [catalogue](https://leturcmecanique.bandcamp.com/)!), and thanks to [Camille Célestin](http://bravocamo.studio/) for the illustration.
-Have a Sunday!</p>
+Thank you for listening and thanks to Charles from [Le Turc Mécanique](https://www.facebook.com/leturcmecanique/) for collaborating with us (have a look at the label's incredible [catalogue](https://leturcmecanique.bandcamp.com/)!), thanks to [Camille Célestin](http://bravocamo.studio/) for the illustration and [Sanjay](http://sanjaymistry.com/) for helping with the translation.
+Have a terrific Sunday!</p>